“Jeremy cut in line!”

 “Ollie has his finger in his mouth.”

-Non-Stop Tattling: How do you deal with it?
+Non-Stop Tattling in Elementary School: How do you deal with it?

-It’s typical behavior for children to tattle on their friends in a classroom, and I believe that it is actually quite healthy.
-I see it as them gaining a sense of what is acceptable and unacceptable, or what is right and wrong.
+It’s typical behavior for young children to tattle on their friends in a classroom, and I believe that it is actually quite healthy.
+I see it as a great way to tell that they are gaining a sense of what is acceptable and unacceptable, or what is right and wrong in different types of situations.

-However, if we teach them the difference between tattling and reporting, it will encourage the kids to be problem solvers, not just tattle-tales.
-In addition, it will preserve our sanity!
-Here are some ways I dealt with tattling in our kindergarten/1st grade classroom.
+However, if we teach them the difference between tattling vs reporting, it will encourage the younger students to be problem solvers, not just tattle-tales.
+In addition, it will preserve our sanity a lot of time!
+Here are some ways I dealt with different scenarios of tattling with younger children in our kindergarten/1st grade classroom.

-- Making a tattling vs. reporting anchor chart
+- Making a tattling vs reporting anchor chart and classroom posters

 - Doing an interactive PowerPoint Lesson on tattling and reporting